Jaiva: Influences and particularity

 While closely associated with mbaqanga, township jive more broadly incorporates influences from mariba and kwaito, and is synonymous with none of these.
-To the extent that mariba influences TJ, it may be somewhat sanitised as TJ broke into the international commercial arena.
+To the extent that marabi influences TJ, it may be somewhat sanitised as TJ broke into the international commercial arena.

 Emergence in world music circles

 The Boyoyo Boys received additional press coverage when Malcolm McLaren allegedly plagiarised their song "Puleng" and released it as the hit "Double Dutch", capitalising on the emergence of breakdance and hip-hop.

 Additional momentum for world beat attention to South African music developed as a result of international attention to the demise of apartheid and Nelson Mandela's 70th birthday concert in Wembley Stadium, London in 1988.

 History

 According to Ambrose Ehirim, a US-based Nigeria specialist, township music dates to the 1950s when it was proscribed by South African police.
-This has been contradicted by anti-apartheid activist/musician Johnny Clegg, who has claimed that "by the 1960s, the development of umbaqanga hadn't even really started".
+This has been contradicted by anti-apartheid activist/musician Johnny Clegg, who has claimed that "by the 1960s, the development of mbaqanga hadn't even really started".
 Mbaqanga (or umbaquanga) has been characterised as urban pop music "with high-pitched, choppy guitar and a powerful bass line" influenced by "funk, reggae, American R&B, soul and drawing on South African Marabi, gospel music".
-It draws on both kweli and maribi.
+It draws on both kwela and marabi.

 Township Jive is closely associated with the development of mbaqanga but is more closely associated with emergent international trends and not as insular and rooted in tradition.
 Christopher Ballantine traces the "shift from imitating American jazz to localizing the sound with African features.
 This he connects to the emergence of the ideology of New Africanism".
 While the international market was absorbing Township Jive under the swirl of commercial activity culminating in the McLaren copyright infringement lawsuit, the subsequent release of BBoys' new album was preferred by a more elite audience closely associated with the black diaspora consciousness movements.